paintedlbird7/Dichos/README.md

 ## Tech Stack

 ### Frontend built using:
-- JavaScript, EJS
+- JavaScript, EJS, CSS, Material CSS

 ### Backend built using:
-- MongoDB
+- MongoDB, Express

 ### Clone this repository and navigate into it